Politics of Belarus: Administrative divisions

 Belarus is divided into six oblasts (voblasts or regions).
 The city of Minsk has a special status as the capital of Belarus.
 Minsk is also the capital of Minsk Region.

 The regions are divided into raions (districts).

 Foreign relations

-Russia remains the largest and most important partner for Belarus both in the political and economic fields.
-Almost half of Belarusian exports goes to Russia.
+Russia remains the largest and most important partner for Belarus both in the political and economic fields, with almost half of Belarusian exports going to Russia.
 Due to the structure of Belarusian industry, Belarus relies heavily on Russia both for export markets and for the supply of raw materials and components.

 After Alexander Lukashenko became Belarusian leader in 1994, the relationship between Minsk and the EU deteriorated and has remained cold and distant.
 The EU has condemned the government of Belarus several times for authoritarian and anti-democratic practices, and has imposed sanctions on Belarus.